Rangers rally past Habs with four-goal third period

 Fox put the Rangers in front when his wrist shot from above the right circle eluded Price, who was screened on the play by New York's Chris Kreider with 7:39 remaining.
 Ryan Strome added insurance during a power play with 4:37 remaining by deflecting a shot by defenseman Tony DeAngelo.
 He also clinched the win with an empty net tally with 93 seconds left.

-Phillip Di Giuseppe scored the first goal for the Rangers, who won their season-high fifth straight game and for the ninth time in 10 games.
-New York entered the game four points behind Columbus for the second wild-card spot in the Eastern Conference.
+Phillip Di Giuseppe scored the first goal for the Rangers, who won their season-high fifth straight game and their ninth in 10 games.
+New York pulled to within two points of Columbus for the second wild-card spot in the Eastern Conference.
 New York goaltender Alexandar Georgiev made 32 saves.

 Domi made it 1-0 3:12 into the game when his centering pass intended for Tatar deflected off Fox's skate and trickled into the net.
 The Canadiens went up 2-0 with 2:59 left in the second when Tatar faked twice before finishing off a breakaway with a backhander.